vyapp/vy/BOOK.md

 the focus and the output from the command will be dropped at the position that you have set as target output.

-try now typing other commands like.
+Try now typing other commands like:

 ~~~python
 for ind in xrange(10):
     print ind
 ~~~

-Switch to INSERT mode by pressing
+Switch to INSERT mode by pressing:

     <Key-i>

-or 'i' in NORMAL mode, insert some blank lines then switch back to NORMAL mode by pressing
+or 'i' in NORMAL mode, insert some blank lines then switch back to NORMAL mode by pressing:

     <Escape>

-Then try picking up a different position where to drop python code output by pressing
+Then try picking up a different position where to drop python code output by pressing:

     <Tab>